jeanpierrefortune/keyple-plugin-springcard-android-pcsc-java-lib/README.md

 An example of implementation is available in the **example-app** folder.

+This example implements the plugin with the choice of USB or BLE mode.

+The card scenario corresponds to a Calypso transaction with or without SAM.

+It has been tested with SpringCard readers [Puck One](https://www.springcard.com/fr/products/puck-one) et [Puck Blue](https://www.springcard.com/fr/products/puck-blue)

 ## About the source code

 The code is built with **Gradle** and is compliant with **Java 1.8** in order to address a wide range of applications.